Port Saint Lucie and Treasure Coast

 What age can you start taking lessons?

 We believe the earlier the better.
 We can start private lessons as young as 3.
-We also offer complimentary evaluations for children under 5 to determine readiness and instrument recommendation.
+We also offer complimentary evaluations for children under 5 and children with special needs to determine readiness and instrument recommendation.
 We also teach adults.
 You are never too old to learn!
 Amazing brain development occurs in students exposed to music at an early age as well, specifically prior to age 8.
 The research is amazing!
 We currently have students of all ages, ranging from age 3- age 92 in our studio, but feel everyone can learn!

 What method do you teach?

-We are a custom music education company.
+We are a CUSTOM MUSIC EDUCATION tm company.
 We teach the style of music your child or you enjoy, and we work on teaching you how to play the songs that you want to learn.
 We even customize songs to your level, writing arrangements that suit you or your child's level perfectly.
 We find students learn to read music and music theory much more successfully when they have choice in their song, and are motivated and excited by their choice of piece.
 All of students work side by side with the instructor to choose, as a team, pieces and genres that will not only help them improve but also will motivate and encourage their progress.
 We are educators, and one thing we know for sure is no two students process the same, so why should every child be taught from a method book that is a one size fits all plan?
-We pull from many techniqiues and methods, from our classical or jazz or pop training, Suzuki methods, and other practices we have used ourselves and customize each lesson to the individual.
+We pull from many techniques and methods, from our classical or jazz or pop training, Suzuki methods, and other practices we have used ourselves and customize each lesson to the individual.
 We find that is one of the biggest way that we are different, and the best on the Treasure Coast.
 Oh, and ALL your sheet music is provided in your lesson fee each week too!

 Who is the teacher?

-What happens at your typical first lesson?
+What happens at your typical first lesson and how much is it?

 A positive first experience with an instrument is so important to any child or adult.
 In this first music lesson, which we can begin as young as 3 years old, the student's comfort is of our utmost concern.
 Whether a child or an adult, we want our students to be a success.
 We will familiarize the student with the instrument, demonstrate how to play it, and begin to help the student play right away.
 In this way, students are excited to see the true potential of the instrument chosen!
 During this 30 minute private lesson, students are introduced to the basics of music theory, and begin day one to learn how to READ music.
 Most students will have choice in picking from many options for a first song!
-We will expertly guide students of all ages in how to play. and by the end of the first lesson, most students will have between 2-4 new songs to practice for their family.
+We will expertly guide students of all ages in how to play and by the end of the first lesson, most students will have between 2-4 new songs to practice for their family.

 Going forward, students will attend a regular weekly music lesson and at that time will show what they have mastered in practice, any songs they are having problems on will be worked on, and new concepts and music will be introduced.
 Lessons are offered in our main Port Saint Lucie music studio, or we have instructors who can conveniently come to your home for instruction, with instruments, if necessary.
 Twice a year students will be able to play in a FALL and SPRING music recital to show off their talents!
 (Participation is not mandatory) We also have a special performing group of more advanced students who give their time and talents by performing in local nursing homes and hospitals!